×

 • Novodomskzi v Lord Chancellor – successful judicial review challenge to the requirement in Lord Chancellor’s Guidance on Civil Legal Aid that a claim be deemed unsuitable for representation on a conditional fee agreement before funding can be granted.

-• R (T) v HM Senior Coroner for West Yorkshire [2017] QB 205 – Court of Appeal authority on whether a coroner has to be satisfied on balance of probabilities that death has taken place before opening an investigation, and the granting of anonymity at inquests under Articles 3 and 8 ECHR.
+• R (T) v HM Senior Coroner for West Yorkshire [2017] QB 205 – Court of Appeal authority on whether a coroner has to be satisfied on balance of probabilities that death has taken place before opening an investigation, and the granting of anonymity at costs under Articles 3 and 8 ECHR.

-James’s practice covers a wide range of civil litigation including private law group claims, actions against the police and state, clinical negligence, fatal and abuse claims.
+Jim’s practice covers a wide range of civil litigation including private law group claims, actions against the police and state, clinical negligence, fatal and abuse claims.
 He regularly represents claimants and defendants in relation to multi-track proceedings and high value settlements.
 He has particular expertise in civil proceedings that involve Human Rights Act 1998 and Equality Act 2010 claims.

 Notable recent cases include: